codeplaysoftware/computecpp-sdk/utils/cuda_to_sycl/converter/README.md

 A `*.cu` file is a combination of the Host CUDA API and device CUDA kernel code.

-The SYCL pattern described in this document is able to accommodate existing CUDA kernel code from a `*.cu` file using the following steps:
+Existing CUDA kernel code can be transformed into SYCL code using the pattern described in this document.

 1. For the device kernel code, we will introduce a SYCL functor that will encapsulate all the CUDA code, enabling direct re-use of CUDA kernels without major